fwzrasyad/Alphabet-Adventure-CPT113/README.md

 Type in ‘1’ to play game
 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/f8929653-26ad-4185-998e-b88efd999b45)

 Briefly, several underscores appear.
 Each underscore represents a letter to complete a word that is given randomly.
-The task is to guess the word in 15 guesses only.
+The task is to guess the word in a certain amount of guesses only.
 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/88a7f5c0-6b8f-44e9-a9a9-eb97c7979d91)

 Enter any letter to start guessing.
-I will begin with any vocal letter (a , e, i, o, u) first as it is more likely to be correct.
+The shown example begins with any vocal letter (a, e, i, o, u) first as it is more likely to be correct.
 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/7a1b13a2-4196-4e25-a3df-7dec1129ca16)

-The letter I guess before is wrong, as it doesn’t replace any underscore.Your remaining chance (guess) will be deducted.
-Let’s try another letter.
+The letter guessed before is wrong, as it doesn’t replace any underscore.
+The remaining guesses will be deducted.
+Try another letter.
 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/7d5e359f-d78f-4eb1-92a1-d938d37bc9d4)

 It’s wrong again.
-I need to key in another letter
+Need to key in another letter
 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/dc0d6bb2-79de-4ca5-a864-27de61e9853a)

-The letter I keyed in is correct, it replaced an underscore.
+The letter keyed in is correct, it replaced an underscore.
 Guess another letter to replace all underscore and form the word within the remaining guesses left.

 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/49b53184-6fbc-4ad5-a41e-396f3b09e105)

-If I get the answer within the remaining guesses, the game will congratulate me, and I will win.
+If the player gets the answer within the remaining guesses, the game will congratulate the player, and the player will win.
 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/4c2e0739-e123-4648-bfe8-b703081bab53)

-I lose if I run out of guesses and fail to complete the word.
-The correct answer will be shown below, and I will lose the game.
+Players lose if they run out of guesses and fail to complete the word.
+The correct answer will be shown below, and the player will lose the game.
 ![image](https://github.com/fwzrasyad/Alphabet-Adventure-CPT113/assets/121543815/1400d5fc-8c8f-409c-9c9d-c12a56f00ee7)

 Players can opt to play again.
 Random words will be given again for the next round.